 As acreage became available, several tracts were purchased, and at present over 100 acres are owned by the Butler Farm Show.
 About 12 years after the founding of the Farm Show, the grass airstrip on the grounds was replaced with a 2,200 ft. black-topped airstrip, which was named in honor of W. L. Roe, who contributed a great deal to the Farm Show.
 The Meridian Fire Co. food stand (now known as the restaurant) was built the same year.

-The Farm Show has steadily grown through the years.
-In 1956 the land was cleared for a 3-1/2 acre lake; this was part of the long range plans to make the Farm Show grounds a year-round recreational area.
+The Farm Show has grown steadily through the years.
+In 1956 the land was cleared for a 3-1/2 acre lake, as part of the long range plans to make the grounds a year-round recreational area.
 The Agricultural Building was constructed that year, adding 12,000 sq. ft. of indoor space for exhibits.
 In 1958 three permanent barns were added (now used for dairy exhibits), providing nearly 18,000 sq. ft. for year-round use.
 In 1977-78 the horse and sheep barns were completed and in 1984 the beef barn.
 In 1984 the American Heritage Showcase began.
 It has grown into one of the largest displays of antique tractors, farm equipment and other items of yesteryear at any western PA fair.
-Other improvements over the years have been the beautification of the main entrance, the horse show arena, paved roads, the water system, the restrooms and an improved arena track and pit area.
+Other improvements over the years have been the beautification of the main entrance, the horse show arena, paved roads, the water system, the rest- rooms and an improved arena track and pit area.
 In 1989 and 1991 two 60’ x 120’ exhibit halls were built adjacent to the lake for more commercial displays.

 An additional 5 acres of wooded land at the southern end of the airport runway was purchased in 1993 with the help of a grant from the PennDOT, Bureau of Aviation.
-Many on-going repairs and upgrades to buildings and roads continued each year.
-In 1994 the CB Rangers building (located at Gate 1) was purchased for use as a permanent office.
-It was totally remodeled and a new-clerical/premium office was constructed inside the structure.
+Repairs and upgrades to buildings and roads continued each year.
+In 1994 the CB Rangers building (located at Gate 1) was purchased for use as a permanent office and was totally remodeled.
 In 1995-97 the present grandstands and pressbox were constructed in phases as funding became available.
 Also, in 1995 a new milking parlor and milkhouse were built at the dairy complex.
-This addition made it possible for visitors to view cows being milked as well as the bulk cooling tank where milk is stored until it is shipped to a dairy.
-An all-weather auditorium pavilion with a permanent stage was built and a smaller shelter and stage for variety acts was erected near the home-produced products/arts & crafts area.
+This addition allowed visitors to view cows being milked as well as the bulk cooling tank where milk is stored until it is shipped to a dairy.
+An all- weather auditorium pavilion with a permanent stage was built and a smaller shelter and stage for variety acts was erected near the home-produced products/arts & crafts area.

-The Butler Farm Show has, and always will be, a “family show” as long as there are dedicated directors, members and volunteers, and faithful exhibitors and patrons.
+The Butler Farm Show has been, and always will be, a “family-oriented show” as long as there are dedicated directors, members, volunteers, and faithful exhibitors and patrons.
 Today, as in 1947, our goals remain the same.
 As the torch is passed to each generation, the values of our founders are instilled in them.
 All involved persons strive to educate each other as well as visitors in a productive and entertaining manner, so that farm, city and business people may gain a better understanding of each other’s way of life.